-- Recite the Iste Confessor in honor of St. Martin.
+- Pray the Iste Confessor in honor of St. Martin.

 - In Europe this day is traditionally known as Martinmas.
 Many foods and traditions are connected with this day.
-See also Women for Faith and Family for more Catholic traditions.
+See also the archive of Women for Faith and Family for more Catholic traditions.

 - Read Painting Angels, Saints and Their Symbols for a discussion about St. Martin's symbols in art.

 - Learn more about St. Martin:

 - St. Martin's relics rested in the original Basilica of Tours, a scene of pilgrimages and miracles, until 1562 when the catheral and relics were destroyed by militant Protestants.
 Some small fragments of his relics in his tomb were found during construction excavation in 1860.
 These remaining relics of St. Martin are in the newer Basilique Saint Martin (Basilica of St Martin) in Tours, France.
 This church was built between 1886 and 1924 by French architect Victor Laloux to replace the medieval church that was destroyed in the French Revolution.

 - See the Life of St Martin as depicted in the stained glass of Chartres Cathedral (c.1220) here.